tuanle277/PRSRC_eda/README.md

 python deidentify_age_years.py
 ```

-By default it reads from `PRSRC Data Lock 2.20.26-selected`.
+By default it reads from `data`.
 To run on `removed_sites` instead, call from Python:

 ```python
 from deidentify_age_years import convert_date_columns_to_age_years, path